openstack-infra/system-config/doc/source/irc.rst

   Log a message to the wiki page.

 #status notice MESSAGE
-  Broadcast a message to all OpenStack channels, and log to the wiki page.
+  Broadcast a message to all OpenContrail channels, and log to the wiki page.

 #status alert MESSAGE
-  Broadcast a message to all OpenStack channels and change their topics, log to the wiki page, and set an alert box on the wiki page (eventually include this alert box on status.opencontrail.org pages).
+  Broadcast a message to all OpenContrail channels and change their topics, log to the wiki page, and set an alert box on the wiki page (eventually include this alert box on status.opencontrail.org pages).